-The Audit Committee has appointed Deloitte & Touche LLP as independent auditors to conduct the annual audit of CenterPoint Energy's accounts for the year 2012.
+The Audit Committee has appointed Deloitte & Touche LLP as independent auditors to conduct the annual audit of CenterPoint Energy's accounts for the year 2013.
 Deloitte & Touche LLP (and their predecessors) have served as independent auditors for CenterPoint Energy and its predecessors since 1932.
-Ratification requires the affirmative vote of a majority of the shares of common stock voted for or against the matter.
+Ratification requires the affirmative vote of a majority of the shares of common stock entitled to vote and voted for or against the matter.
 Abstentions and broker non-votes will not affect the outcome of the vote on this item.
 If the appointment is not ratified by the shareholders, the Audit Committee will reconsider the appointment.